s22s/rasterframes-book/README.md

 To build the documentation, clone this repository, and run:

     cd rasterframes-book
-    docker run --rm -v $PWD:/home/jovyan s22s/rasterframes-notebooks ./build_docs all
+    make full

 This will build all the docs, except for those with UF in front of their name (for unfinished), placing them into `target/site` in your volume.
-Alternatively, specifying clean instead of all will clean the `target/site` directory.
+Running `make clean` will delete the generated site and any byproducts. `make quick` will build the site with the content of the cells as they were last saved.

 ## Preview HTML